 Are there changing rooms and showers?

-We have shower and change room facilities located on the ground floor near the Free B computer room.
+We have a shower and change room facility located on the ground floor near the Free B computer room.

 Do I need access applied to my student ID to access these facilities?

 Access is already applied to your card.

 Yes, there are lockers available.
 They cannot be reserved.
 You will need to provide your own lock.

 Are there bicycle lanes in the Manukau CBD?